dart-lang/site-www/src/_guides/language/sound-dart.md

 When the analyzer can't infer the type, the `dynamic` type is assigned.

 How does type inference work with collections and generics?
-For example, what happens when you use `var` under strong mode in the following snippets?
+For example, what happens when you use `var` with maps or lists under strong mode?

-Given the following example:
+### Example #1: From Map&lt;String, dynamic> to `var`

+Original definition:
 {% prettify dart %}
 Map<String, dynamic> arguments = {'argA': 'hello', 'argB': 42};
 {% endprettify %}

-Changing Map<String, dynamic> to `var` becomes:
+New definition:
 {% prettify dart %}
 var arguments = {'argA': 'hello', 'argB': 42};
 {% endprettify %}